Scroll on down for the list of interesting facts about the Dead Sea Jordan. Or, stay and read the travel story first! Updated 2018.

-It’s hard to swim in the Dead Sea.
+What is it like to swim in the Dead Sea?
 It’s like trying to tap dance on ice.

 Years of innate proprioception (the idea that you know where parts of your body are without looking at them) fly straight out the window – or rather float left, right and centre in this hypersaline giant pond – as every stroke of effort front flips, backflips and cawhips (yes I made that last one up) and you float wherever the sea wants to send you.